noeltoivio/noeltoivio.github.io/sumo_ball.md

 button: false
 ---

-# What is Sumo Ball?
+# Sumo Ball

+A solo project

 ## Objective
 It's a 1-on-1 fighting game where the players compete over occupying the center circle to gain score.